Construction Damage Kills Trees

 Trunk and Canopy Damage

-Prune back broken branches to speed the recovery process and increase aesthetic appeal.
-Trunk wounds cannot be fixed once they occur, but they should not be painted with wound paint because this will actually cause more harm than good.
+Prune broken branches to speed recovery and enhance aesthetic appeal.
+Trunk wounds cannot be repaired once they occur, but they should not be painted with wound paint, as this will actually cause more harm than good.

 Root Damage

-Construction damage most often occurs to the roots of trees and is hard to diagnose.
-Most damage goes unnoticed and causes slow decline over many years (5 to 10).
-Symptoms manifest slowly so property owners don’t draw the connection to the construction.
+Construction damage most often affects tree roots and is hard to diagnose.
+Most damage goes unnoticed and causes a slow decline over many years (5 to 10).
+Symptoms manifest slowly, so property owners don’t draw the connection to the construction.

 Root Facts

-• More than 60% of the fine absorbing roots occur outside of the drip-line.
+- More than 60% of the fine-absorbing roots occur outside the drip line.

 Let’s dig a little deeper into root damage.